Major map:

 Explore your major

 Learn more about some of the required major-specific courses for this degree.
-View the course and program catalogue or meet with an academic advisor to understand all major requirements.
+View the course and program catalogue or meet with an academic advisor to understand all program requirements.

-Year 2 and 3 ENG courses
+Year 2 and 3 courses

 You choose